daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-28-Mcapitata-Development-16S-Analysis-Part-2.md

 This did not resolve the problem, likely becuase installing on my computer does not solve the problem within Andromeda.

+Perhaps I am having a problem with the manifest file.
+E Strand scripts have `$MANIFEST` in the input path line of the script, but I cannot find information on where this environment is coming from.
+It seems that we need to update conda/numpy so that it can be accessed in the cluster.

 ### 8. Run QIIME2